robotframework/robotframework/INSTALL.rst

 <http://python.org>`_ and also runs on `Jython <http://jython.org>`_ (JVM) and
 `IronPython <http://ironpython.net>`_ (.NET).
 Before installing the framework, an obvious precondition_ is installing at least one of these interpreters.
-Note that Python 3 is not yet supported, but there is an `un-official Python 3 port
+Note that Python 3 will be supported by the upcoming Robot Framework 3.0, and there is also an `un-official Python 3 port
 <https://pypi.python.org/pypi/robotframework-python3>`_ available.

 Different ways to install Robot Framework itself are listed below and explained